informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-After having the moment of revelation, @KryptoCoffeeCat decide to redefine the
+After having the moment of revelation @KryptoCoffeeCat, decide to redefine the
 set `availablePairs`.
 This time the set should contain sets like
 `Set("ATOM", "JUNO")` instead of pairs like `("ATOM", "JUNO")`.
 @KryptoCoffeeCat does not want to write the whole table again.
 So they quickly